Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 Consider a free product $\Gamma = A * Z$ where $Z = \<z\>$ is infinite cyclic, and consider the free factor system $\A = \{[A]\}$.
 Define a monomorphism $A \inject \Out(\Gamma;\A)$ denoted $a \mapsto \phi_a$, where $\phi_a$ is represented by $\Phi_a \in \Aut(\Gamma)$ which is characterized by $\Phi_a \restrict A = \Id$, $\Phi_a(z) = za$.
 Noting that the subgroups $\<z\>$ and $\<za\>$ are conjugate in $\Gamma$ if and only if $a$ is trivial, it follows that the homomorphism $a \mapsto \phi_a$ is injective.

-In any $1$-complex~$X$, a \emph{star point} is a $0$-cell $v$ such that the closure of each component of $X - v$ is an arc, a subcomplex of $X$ called a \emph{beam} (we do not require a beam to consist of a single edge).
+In any $1$-complex~$X$, a \emph{star point} is a $0$-cell $v$ such that for each component $A$ of $X - v$, the closure of $A$ in $X$ equals $A \union \{v\}$ and is an arc called a \emph{beam} of $X$ (we do not require a beam to consist of a single edge).
 If a star point exists then $X$ is a \emph{star graph}.

 \begin{proposition} Suppose that $\DFF(\A)=1$ and $\abs{\A} = 1$, equivalently $\A=\{[A]\}$ has a realization of the form $\Gamma = A*Z$ where $Z=\<z\>$ is infinite cyclic.
 In this case $\FS(\Gamma;\A)$ is a star graph with star point $T$ such that each beam has the form $T \expands S \collapses R$ with quotient graphs of groups as follows (assuming natural cell structures): \begin{description} \item[Loop type:] $T / \Gamma$ has one vertex labelled $A$ and one edge forming a loop with both endpoints at the vertex. \item[Sewing needle type:] $S/\Gamma$ has two vertices, one labelled $A$ and the other of valence~$3$ labelled with the trivial group, with one edge connecting the $A$ vertex to the valence~$3$ vertex, and one edge forming a loop with both ends at the valence~$3$ vertex. \item[Edge type:] There exists a realization $\Gamma = A*Z$ of $\A$ such that $R/\Gamma$ has two vertices, one labelled $A$ and the other labelled by the infinite cyclic group $Z$, and one edge connecting the two vertices. \end{description} Furthermore, under the monomorphism $A \inject \Out(\Gamma;\A)$ given by $a \mapsto \phi_a$ described above, the induced action $A \act \FS(\Gamma;\A)$, is free and transitive on the set of beams, allowing beams to be enumerated as follows: \begin{itemize} \item Every free factorization of the form $\Gamma = A * Z'$ satisfies $Z' = \<za\>$ for a unique $a \in A$. \item There are bijections: $\{$beams of $\FS(\Gamma;\A)\} \leftrightarrow \{$edge-type free splittings rel~$\A\} \leftrightarrow \{$free factorizations $\Gamma = A * \<za\>$, $a \in A\} \leftrightarrow A$. \end{itemize} Since $A$ is nontrivial, there are at least two beams and the diameter of $\FS(\Gamma;\A)$ equals~$4$. \end{proposition}